CloudSecurityAlliance/CSA-Guidance/Domain 6- Management Plane and Business Continuity.md

 Since cloud configurations are controlled by software, these configurations should be backed up in a restorable format.
 This isn't always possible, and is pretty rare in SaaS, but there are tools to implement this in many IaaS platforms (including third-party options) using *Software Defined Infrastructure*.

 *Software Defined Infrastructure* allows you to create an infrastructure template to configure all or some aspects of a cloud deployment.
-These templates are then translated natively by the cloud platform or into API calls that orchestrates the configuration.
+These templates are then translated natively by the cloud platform or into API calls that orchestrate the configuration.

 This should include controls like IAM and logging, not merely architecture, network design, or service configurations.